emm-aah/wellness-wien/README.md

 ### Bugs

 The navigation burger in mobile view wouldn't line up with the heading so I put a div around them to change the display to flex.
 The navigation bar then wouldn't reappear when clicked so I moved the checkbox out of the div and then that fixed the issue.
+No unfixed bugs came up in my testing.

 ### Deployment

 I deployed my website using Github.
-I made a repository and then deployed it by going to settings.
+I made a repository and then deployed it by going to settings, then pages.
 I chose the main branch and then waited for it to deploy.
 I did this about half way through my project so I could fix any errors that occur with deployment as early as possible.
 The live link can be found [here](https://emm-aah.github.io/wellness-wien/)

 ### Credits